RAQ-coin/Raqcoin/README.md

 Every pull request is built for both Windows and Linux on a dedicated server, and unit and sanity tests are automatically run.
 The binaries produced may be used for manual QA testing — a link to them will appear in a comment on the pull request posted by (https://github.com/RAQ-coin/).
-See https://github.com/RAQ-coin/test-scripts for the build/test scripts.
+See https://github.com/RAQ-coin/Raqcoin-test for the build/Raqcoin-test.

 ### Manual Quality Assurance (QA) Testing
 Large changes should have a test plan, and should be tested by somebody other than the developer who wrote the code.

-See https://github.com/RAQ-coin/QA/ for how to create a test plan.
+See https://github.com/RAQ-coin/Raqcoin/QA/ for how to create a test plan.

 ### Mining Algorithm Using GPU
 A new program that can be used to do ABC mining on a GPU is recently release at